 Why Should You Use Zinc Oxide?

 But, the white cast and thick consistency are serious downers.
-So many of us get really excited when we hear how awesome zinc oxide is, only to give it up for life when we realise how user-unfriendly it can be.
+It’s not unusual to get all excited about the gentleness of zinc oxide only to give it up for life when you realise how user-unfriendly it can be.
 Bummer!

-Nanotechnology drastically shrinks the size of a substance, so that it is much, much smaller than its non-micronized original.
+Nanotechnology drastically shrinks the size of a substance so that it’s much, much smaller than its non-micronized original.

 Of course, when something becomes that tiny, it also starts to behave differently.
 Micronized zinc oxide:

 - Doesn’t leave a white cast behind (those tiny molecules are practically invisible to the naked eye!).

 - Has a lightweight texture that makes it so easy to apply and comfortable to wear.